Ticho House: History

 In 1924, Dr. Abraham Albert Ticho, an ophthalmologist, and his wife, Anna Ticho, an artist, bought the house.
-Dr. Ticho was stabbed and seriously wounded during the 1929 Palestine riots.Thousands of Jews, Christians and Arabs prayed for his recovery.
-When he was able to return to work, he opened a new clinic on the first floor of Beit Ticho and continued to take patients there until his retirement in 1950.Trachoma was widespread in Jerusalem at the time, and he often treated hundreds of patients per day.
+Dr. Ticho was stabbed and seriously wounded during the 1929 Palestine riots.
+Thousands of Jews, Christians and Arabs prayed for his recovery.
+When he was able to return to work, he opened a new clinic on the first floor of Beit Ticho and continued to take patients there until his retirement in 1950.
+Trachoma was widespread in Jerusalem at the time, and he often treated hundreds of patients per day.

 The Tichos hosted local and British government officials in their home, as well as artists, writers, academics and intellectuals.

 Anna Ticho bequeathed the house and its contents, including her husband's Judaica collections and library, to the Israel Museum.

-Cafe/restaurant

-Ticho House operates a kosher dairy restaurant featuring live jazz and classical music performances.